This post is also available in: German

 Belgium is truly waffle paradise!
 Starting at the landmark that is the Mannekin Pis, they have their very own street in the historic city centre devoted to selling waffles, with rows of stands one after the other.
 The motto is more cream the better: mmmm, fine by me…

 A regal stroll through the Galeries Royales Saint-Hubert

 If you are out and about in the historic centre of Brussels, you absolutely have to drop in here to the heart of the city: near to the Grande-Place you will find what is probably the prettiest street in the district, Grasmarkt/Rue du Marché aux Herbes.
 The nearby Galeries are home to top chocolatiers (including Neuhaus, the inventor of praline) and a guaranteed supply of souvenirs.

 Seven tips in Brussels: coffee chit-chat on Rue Antoine Dansaert

-If you are looking for stylish cafés in Brussels, you just have to stumble out of the MEININGER Hotel, located as it is just a few minutes’ walk from the middle of the street running through the city centre.
+If you are looking for stylish cafés in Brussels, you just have to stumble out of our central hotels in the center of Brussels, located as it is just a few minutes’ walk from the middle of the street running through the city center.
 This street has rows of hip cafés, including Barbeton and Walvis.

 When I was researching Brussels, I came across descriptions of it as a ‘filthy’, ‘ugly’ city more than once.
 Where does this idea come from?
 I would say that Brussels has its own particular, very French flair.
 Some of the houses may be a little run-down, but to me that is simply ‘shabby chic’.
 Instead of busying themselves looking after expensive show apartments, the people of Brussels prefer to be out in the squares or investing in good cuisine in cute cafés and stylish restaurants – which Brussels has in droves!
 Have fun exploring…